ayan2809/ayan2809/README.md

 ### I am a Software Dev pursuing my Undergrad in CSE

 - 🔭 I’m currently working on various projects and myself
-- 🌱 I’m an mobile developer and an avid competitive programmer
+- 🌱 I’m an web developer and an avid competitive programmer
 - 👯 I’m looking to collaborate on projects
-- 🤔 I’m looking for help with Web Development
+- 🤔 I’m looking for help with React and Express
-- 🥅 2021 Goals: Contribute to Open Source projects and build some awesome projects
+- 🥅 2022 Goals: Contribute to Open Source projects and build some awesome projects
-- 💬 Ask me about C++, Assembly or Linux Distros
+- 💬 Ask me about C++, Linux Distros or NLP
-- 📫 How to reach me: [Let's Connect here!](https://www.linkedin.com/in/ayan-sadhukhan-413471167/)
+- 📫 How to reach me: [Let's Connect here!](https://www.linkedin.com/in/ayan-sadhukhan/)
 - 📰 Signup for my Newsletter: [Click here!](https://stormy-cove-44362.herokuapp.com/)
 - ⚡ Fun fact: I'm INTJ-A